-In many people, however, the valves stop working.
-We are not sure exactly why this happens, but there are likely many factors working together, which may contribute to this phenomenon.
+However, the valves stop working in many people.
+And while the reason why this happens is unknown, there are likely many factors working together, which may contribute to this phenomenon.

-Once the vein valves stop working correctly, they begin leaking blood back towards the feet, resulting in increased pressure.
-This often causes symptoms like swelling and achiness initially.
-If it persists, the branches of the poorly functioning veins start enlarging and becoming more visible in the leg.
+Once the vein valves stop working properly, they begin leaking blood towards the feet which results in increased pressure.
+Frequently symptoms develop that patients report initially as achiness and swelling or inflammation.
+If these symptoms persist, the branches of the malfunctioning veins start to enlarge and become more visible in the leg.

 Sometimes these veins are small, and are called “spider veins” or “telangectasias”.
 Sometimes they are bigger (2-3 mm) and are called “reticular veins”.
 If they are even larger than this (those ropy veins that you can see under the skin), they are called “varicose veins.”

-It is important to realize that varicose veins, spider veins, and reticular veins do not happen for no reason.
-They happen because there are poorly functioning veins in the lower leg, which may need to be treated.
+It’s essential to recognize that varicose veins, spider veins, and reticular veins do not happen for no reason.
+Instead, people suffer from vein conditions due to poorly functioning veins in the lower leg, which likely need to be treated.
 Learn more about treatment for vein disease.

 A varicose vein is a larger, sometimes bulging vein.
 The condition is usually the result of problems with valves within the veins of the leg.
 When one or more of the valves fails to close properly, the veins allow blood to flow backwards into the leg instead of up to the heart.
 As blood accumulates, abnormal pressures swell the superficial vein system, causing the veins to bulge and become visible – hence the creation of varicose veins!